shannonekj/GVL_bestPractices/grep_lesson/README.md

 Learning goals:

-* understand and use README files
+* understand the importance of and use README files
 * expose you to `grep` and `find`
 * provide fodder for discussion, so please ask questions!